Pixadus/pixadus.github.io/content/melbourne.md

 Bolted the cover back on.
 It's secure - the nuts might chafe a bit if I hit a large bump, but that should be rare the tire gets that far up.

 $450 fix done for $27 AUD worth of stainless steel bolts.

-Okay.
-Okay.
-I can do this.
-I need to sort out new pedals and brake fluid and disc brakes.
+Now.
+Need to sort out the foot pedals, buy new pads for the rear disc brake, tighten the clutch, secure the license plate and get some new brake fluid.
+Then retry the roadworthy.

 ## Chromospheric fibrils (the solar physics bit)